MIT-PSFC/disruption-py/disruption_py/data/README.md

 - soft x-ray radiation increased around the time of injection and before the thermal quench,
 - low error in the vertical position at the time of injection.

-This list contains likely UFO disruptions, defined as shots with a labeled high-Z injection within 10 ms of the thermal quench.
+This list contains likely UFO disruptions, defined as shots with a labeled high-Z injection within 10 ms prior to the thermal quench onset.
 Only 1/6th of these shots were manually validated as containing a UFO disruption by Henry Wietfeldt.
-Whether a shot has been validated is indicated in the "notes" column.
+Whether a shot has been validated is indicated in the "vetted" column.
 Other shots may have labeling errors since they have not yet been manually validated.

 ### Details